Mathuv/guides-django/README.rst

 series 2
 ++++++++

 Series 2 shows users how to take an existing Django project and add Wagtail.
-This series uses `django starter`_ as the template to be modified, howevver, these steps can be applied to any Django project
+This series picks up where `django starter`_ left off.
+However, the great part about Wagtail is that these steps can be applied to most any Django project using correct versions.

 `series 2`_